Vauff/Maunz-Discord/README.md

 *players - Lists the current players online on a server.

-*quote - Links you directly to the chat quotes site.

-*quote add - Links you to a page where you can submit chat quotes for approval.

-*quote view \<quoteid> - Views a chat quote based on ID.

-*quote list [page] - Lists existing chat quotes sorted by ID.

 *reddit \<subreddit> - Links you to the subreddit name that you provide.

 _*restart_ - Restarts Maunz.